gomesdasilva/pyrhk/README.md

 # pyrhk
-Python script to calculate logR'HK for HARPS and ESPRESSO
+Python functions to calculate logR'HK for HARPS and ESPRESSO

 What pyrhk can do:
 - Calibrate S_CaII index values to S_MW for HARPS (using Lovis et al. 2011) or ESPRESSO (using a new calibration) spectrographs.